ZI-Youtuber/Simple-Browser/READINSTRUCTIONS.md

 After you have done that step then copy and paste the code into your code editor from main.py

-If you need any help go to the wiki page but if that does not help then write it in the issues section.
+If you need any help or have issues write it in the issues section.

 Feel free to change anything with the code